Ivan Boldirev

-Ivan Boldirev (Serbian Cyrillic: Иван Болдирев; born August 15, 1949) is a Serbian Canadian former professional ice hockey player.
-Boldirev played fifteen seasons and over 1000 games in the NHL from 1970 through 1985.
+Ivan Boldirev (Serbian Cyrillic: Иван Болдирев; born August 15, 1949) is a Serbia-born Canadian former professional ice hockey player.
+Boldirev played 15 seasons and over 1,000 games in the National Hockey League (NHL) from 1970 through 1985.
 He featured in the 1982 Stanley Cup Finals with the Vancouver Canucks.
 Boldirev was noted during his career as one of the sport's best stickhandlers.

 Amateur career

 Born in Zrenjanin, Yugoslavia (now Serbia), Boldirev's family emigrated to Canada when he was two.
 Growing up in Sault Ste.
 Marie, Ontario, he was known as a shy child.
 Boldirev felt that his shyness "probably goes back to when I first came over to Canada and didn't speak any English.
-My-first grade teacher sent a note home telling my parents that we should speak English at home, but they didn't speak it so they couldn't even read the note!".
+My first grade teacher sent a note home telling my parents that we should speak English at home, but they didn't speak it so they couldn't even read the note!".

-Boldirev started playing junior hockey as kid, initially joining his hometown Sault Ste.
+Boldirev started playing junior hockey as a kid, initially joining his hometown Sault Ste.
 Marie Greyhounds of the Northern Ontario Junior Hockey League before moving to the Oshawa Generals of the Ontario Hockey Association in 1967-68.

-He was the first choice (11th overall) of the Boston Bruins in the 1969 NHL Amateur Draft after two stellar seasons with the Generals.
+He was the first choice (11th overall) of the Boston Bruins in the 1969 NHL amateur draft.